By David Joel Miller MS, Licensed Therapist & Licensed Counselor.

 Someone with low empathy might make a joke about the funeral home should be running a two for the price of one sale with all the deaths going around.
 A more empathetic person might respond with some conversation about how this person was handling the loss and how can we all be supportive.
 The emotional chameleon will start crying and tell this person all about the deaths in their family going back to the turn of the century.

-Counselors are trained to be empathetic, that skill of being with the other person and picking up on how they must be feeling.
+Counselors are trained to be empathetic, that skill of being with the other person, and picking up on how they must be feeling.
 Humans have mirror neurons that help us understand what the other person must be feeling.
 This helps us to behave appropriately and promotes social connection if you pay attention to the other.

 The empathetic person can understand what the other person is feeling without being swept away by the feelings.

-If you find that you are particularly sensitive to others feelings there are several things that you can do to keep yourself grounded and avoid emotional contagion.
+If you find that you are particularly sensitive to other’s feelings there are several things that you can do to keep yourself grounded and avoid emotional contagion.

 Learn to identify what you feel and distinguish this from what others around you are feeling.
 This process of work with feelings begins by noticing that you are feeling something, find the place in your body that you feel this thing.
 Next, identify that feeling.
 This means studying feelings and developing a vocabulary to identify them when you have them.
 Lastly, learn to vary your responses and behavior depending on what feeling you are having.

-Having strengthened you own feelings system you will be at less risk of catching someone else’s emotion.
+Having strengthened your own feelings system you will be at less risk of catching someone else’s emotion.
 The more you know about your feelings the better you will be at being empathetic and understanding what others are feeling without having to catch your feelings from others in order to feel.

 This also allows you to be with someone who is having a negative feeling without having to take that feeling as your own and take it home with you.